catherineloesch/project3-mernstack-app/README.md

 ### Day 1: 04/05/2023

 On day 1, the team brainstormed together to develop the project concept, design, coding approach and working schedule.
-The team name was picked (Chewing the CRUD) and agreed on a concept: A virtual guest book for an event, specifically a divorce party.
+The team picked a team name (Chewing the CRUD) and agreed on a concept: A virtual guest book for an event, specifically a divorce party.
 The team then discussed each member's strengths and weaknesses, the details of which were recorded in the [Team Expectations Setting Document](https://docs.google.com/document/d/1QG9nAynGNKvsSN4Jzfesn4T-DbXv5GxTEtXh-bZMAAM/edit). <br>

 Next, the team devised the user stories, a wireframe, schema and flow chart containing the database models that had been agreed upon earlier in the day: